a13ks3y/jarvis/README.md

 Don't install it.

 ## Road-map
+- Rearrange server and client code (maek ntestjs app, docs as root for client and move client root to the same (or other) folder)
 - Add wiki-auto-reading feature.
 Should look like screencast of random wiki articles browsing (random pieces text selections, mouse moves, unnecessary scrolling, following links (only wiki)).
   Selenium or any other solution.